AElfProject/AElf/docs/resources/smart-contract-apis/vote.md

-# vote
+# Vote Contract

-The Vote contract is most essentially used for voting for Block Producers.
+The Vote contract is an abstract layer for voting.
+Developers  implement concrete voting activity by call this contract.

 ## **Voting for Block Producers**: